top of page

 Depiction of an individual experiencing sensory overload

-If you struggle with sensory overload, consider seeking support from a mental health counsellor or a neurodivergent-affirming coach
+If you experience sensory overload and you’ve ever wondered why certain environments feel impossible to tolerate, consider seeking support from a mental health counsellor or a neurodivergent-affirming coach

-In this guide, we’ll explore the signs and symptoms of sensory overload, what causes it, and proven strategies to help neurodivergent people manage and reduce sensory overwhelm.
+In this guide, we’ll explore the signs and symptoms of sensory overload, what causes it, and proven strategies to help manage and reduce sensory overwhelm.

-The term "neurodivergence" was coin by Kassiane Asasumasu around 2000 during the autistic rights movement.
+The term "neurodivergence" was coined by Kassiane Asasumasu during the autistic rights movement around 2000.
 It describes individuals whose brains function differently from societal norms.

 • Autism